rabix/sbpack/Readme.md

    sbpack <profile> <id> <cwl>

 where:
   <profile> refers to a SB platform profile as set in the SB API credentials file.
- <id> takes the form {user}/{project}/{app_id} which installs (or updates) the app id located in project of user.
+  <id> takes the form {user}/{project}/{app_id} which installs (or updates)
+       "app_id" located in "project" of "user".
- <cwl> is the path to the main CWL file.
+  <cwl> is the path to the main CWL file to be uploaded.
 This can be a remote file.
 ```

 ## Uploading workflows defined remotely